MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 In application server pools and clusters, adjust the number of VMs based on your requirements.
 For detailed information about running SAP NetWeaver on VMs, see [Azure Virtual Machines planning and implementation guide](/azure/virtual-machines/workloads/sap/planning-guide).
 The guide also applies to SAP S/4HANA deployments.

-For details about SAP support for Azure VM types and throughput metrics (SAPS), see [SAP Note 1928533](https://launchpad.support.sap.com/#/notes/1928533).
+For details about SAP support for Azure VM types and for throughput metrics (SAPS), see [SAP Note 1928533](https://launchpad.support.sap.com/#/notes/1928533).
 To access SAP notes, you need an SAP Service Marketplace account.
 For a list of certified Azure VMs for the HANA database, see [SAP Certified and Supported SAP HANA Hardware Directory](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html#categories=Microsoft%20Azure).

 ### SAP Web Dispatcher

-The Web Dispatcher component is used as a load balancer for SAP traffic among the SAP application servers.
+The Web Dispatcher component is used for load balancing SAP traffic among the SAP application servers.
 To achieve [high availability of SAP Web Dispatcher](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/48/9a9a6b48c673e8e10000000a42189b/frameset.htm), Azure Load Balancer implements either a failover cluster or the parallel Web Dispatcher setup.
 For internet-facing communications, a stand-alone solution in the perimeter network is the recommended architecture to satisfy security concerns.
 [Embedded Web Dispatcher on ASCS](https://help.sap.com/viewer/00b4e4853ef3494da20ebcaceb181d5e/LATEST/2e708e2d42134b4baabdfeae953b24c5.html) is a special option.
-If you use this option, take into account proper sizing because of the extra workload on ASCS.
+If you use this option, consider proper sizing because of the extra workload on ASCS.

 ### Fiori front-end server (FES)

-This architecture addresses broad base requirements and assumes that the embedded Fiori FES model is used.
+This architecture addresses many requirements and assumes that the embedded Fiori FES model is used.
 All the technology components are installed on the S/4 system itself, meaning that each S/4 system has its own Fiori launchpad.
 The high availability setup for this deployment model is that of the S/4 system—no extra clustering or VMs are required.
 For that reason, the architecture diagram doesn't show the FES component.

-For a description of the primary deployment options—either embedded or hub, depending on the scenarios, see [SAP Fiori deployment options and system landscape recommendations](https://www.sap.com/documents/2018/02/f0148939-f27c-0010-82c7-eda71af511fa.html).
-To achieve simplification and performance, the software releases between the Fiori technology components and the S/4 applications are tightly coupled.
-This setup makes a hub deployment fitting for only a few, narrow use cases.
+For a description of the primary deployment options—either embedded or hub, depending on the scenarios—see [SAP Fiori deployment options and system landscape recommendations](https://www.sap.com/documents/2018/02/f0148939-f27c-0010-82c7-eda71af511fa.html).
+For simplicity and performance, the software releases between the Fiori technology components and the S/4 applications are tightly coupled.
+This setup makes a hub deployment that fits only a few, narrow use cases.

 If you use the FES hub deployment, the FES is an add-on component to the classic SAP NetWeaver ABAP stack.
-Set up high availability the same way you protect a three-tier ABAP application stack with clustered or multi-host capability: use a standby server database layer, a clustered ASCS layer with high availability NFS for shared storage, and at least two application servers.
-Traffic is load balanced via a pair of either clustered or parallel Web Dispatcher instances.
+Set up high availability the same way you protect a three-tier ABAP application stack that has clustered or multi-host capability: use a standby server database layer, a clustered ASCS layer with high availability NFS for shared storage, and at least two application servers.
+Traffic is load balanced via a pair of Web Dispatcher instances that can be either clustered or parallel.
 For internet-facing Fiori apps, we recommend an [FES hub deployment](https://blogs.sap.com/2017/12/15/considerations-and-recommendations-for-internet-facing-fiori-apps) in the perimeter network.
 Use [Azure Web Application Firewall on Application Gateway](/azure/application-gateway) as a critical component to deflect threats.
 Use [Azure AD with SAML](/azure/active-directory/saas-apps/sap-netweaver-tutorial) for user authentication and SSO for [SAP Fiori](/azure/active-directory/saas-apps/sap-fiori-tutorial).

 :::image type="content" source="media/fiori.png" alt-text="Architecture diagram that shows the data flow between the internet and two virtual networks, one with SAP Fiori and one with SAP S/4HANA." lightbox="media/fiori.png" border="false":::